The Scary Reason Calvin Harris's Next Show Is Cancelled

-Calvin Harris got into a car accident Friday night and is currently hospitalized, according to a statement on his Facebook page.
-He was on his way to the airport for a show at the Las Vegas nightclub Omnia, which had to be cancelled.
+Calvin Harris was involved in a car accident on Friday night and is currently in hospital, according to a statement on his Facebook page.
+The DJ-producer was on his way to the airport for a show at the Las Vegas nightclub Omnia, which had to be cancelled.

 According to TMZ, a Volkswagen Beetle full of teenagers crashed into the Cadillac SUV Harris was riding in.
 He suffered an injury to his face and had to be rushed to a Los Angeles hospital.
-A 16-year-old girl who was thrown out of the VW bug and broke her hip also ended up in the hospital, TMZ's sources report.
+A 16-year-old girl who was thrown out of the Volkswagen and broke her hip was also taken to hospital, TMZ's sources report.

+A statement on Harris's Facebook page confirms that he's been examined by doctors and is now recovering.
+Harris's camp has made no further comment.
+It has not verified several additional details reported by TMZ.

 Advertisement